DannyDainton/post-con-2019-workshop/README.md

 });
 ```

-Another example of the tests that you _could_ create are things that check an `object` for various different scenarios.
-For instance, the it is actually an `object` that contains certain `keys`.
+Another example of the tests that you _could_ create are things that check an `object` for various scenarios.
+For instance, it is an `object` that contains certain `keys`.
 Checking that the different properties are the correct data types and are not `empty`, `null` or `undefined`.
-Finally, checking to see that the correct `datetime` format is being returned in the response.
+Finally, check to see that the correct `datetime` format is being returned in the response.

 ```javascript
 // Testing multiple different scenarios for the `dob` object